 This bill proposes amendments to West Virginia's Code regarding the penalties for the distribution of controlled substances, specifically those classified in Schedule I or II, which include narcotic drugs and methamphetamine.
-The bill increases the penalties for felony distribution of these substances, stipulating that individuals convicted of distributing fentanyl will face a minimum prison sentence of five years and a maximum of 40 years, along with a potential fine of up to $50,000.
-Additionally, it establishes that individuals convicted under this section will be ineligible for parole for five years.
+The bill increases the penalties for felony distribution of these substances, establishing that individuals convicted of such offenses may face imprisonment for a minimum of five years and a maximum of 40 years, along with fines up to $50,000.
+Additionally, it stipulates that individuals convicted of distributing fentanyl are ineligible for parole for five years.
+The bill also introduces a new provision that imposes a life sentence for individuals whose delivery of a controlled substance results in death, replacing the previous range of three to fifteen years.

 Statutes affected: